Proving that you can get Michelin-star style on a street food budget, our budget dining room ideas are a triumph of creativity over cash.

 13. Paint it black

 Painting the walls black is one of the most inexpensive yet dramatic ideas out there.
-It will instantly make your furniture and accent colours pop, and is a great foil to a smart, tropical-inspired theme.
+Black kitchens and dining spaces instantly make your furniture and accent colours pop, and is a great foil to a smart, tropical-inspired theme.
 Those lush potted palms and botanical artwork are other affordable additions.

 14. Paint everything...